br-n518/Godot-Beginners-Guide/dae/collada.md

 The collada exporter (engine importer?) supports Blender Internal Render materials (use Blender 2.79 for these) to some degree.
 This section is about how to map image textures to your collada file.
 This works better in Godot 2.1.

+Sorry this document is incomplete.
+GLTF might be another option but the binary format (GLB) isn't well supported.